-It cannot be emphasized enough how important it is for all of our school’s teachers/professors and professionals both in and out of school to know and practice CPR.
-Unfortunately, healthcare professionals cannot be everywhere at once, and there could likely be a situation you find yourself in where you are potentially the sole and only person who can help.
-Not only is learning CPR easy, but this could literally be the key factor in saving someone’s life or be witness to watching them die.
+It cannot be emphasized enough how essential it is for all of our school’s teachers/professors, and professionals to know and practice CPR in and out of school.
+Unfortunately, medical professionals cannot be everywhere at once.
+There could likely be a situation you find yourself in where you are potentially the sole and only person who can help.
+Not only is learning CPR easy, but this could be the critical factor in saving someone’s life or being witness to watching them die.

 |Enroll Now for Online CPR/AED Training and Certification Classes at just $19.99.|